 Paige has received his BS in Regional Development from University of Arizona and has also received his MBA in Global Management from the University of Phoenix.
 Paige resides in Phoenix, AZ and loves to fly fish, play golf, hunt and scuba dive.

-Sabrina Champagne works for Sikich as Director, Employment Tax Credits.
+Sabrina Champagne works for SLS, LLC as Senior Incentives and Tax Advisor.

 Sabrina has spent the past two decades engaged in various aspects of tax credit consulting.
 Some of her accomplishments include providing federal and state tax credit advice to many leading Fortune 500 companies yielding millions of dollars in annual savings.
 She has facilitated numerous negotiated incentive packages to offset costs associated with corporate expansion and training activities.
 She has also worked with the Ministry in Canada to implement the Targeted Wage Subsidy program for a large US retail corporation.
 She uses a consultative approach when forming partnerships with clients to capture both negotiated and statutory credits to reduce their effective tax rates.